MatheusJCastro/meafs/docs/manual.rst

 |

-All print functions and errors of the code are redirected to the Stdout/Stderr tab.
+All print functions and errors of the code are redirected to the *Stdout/Stderr* tab.
 Use it for debug and/or follow up the fit process.

-It is possible to clear the Stdout/Stderr bt pressing the *Clear* button.
+It is possible to clear the *Stdout/Stderr* text area by pressing the *Clear* button.

 Errors while running the fit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^